SocraticPhoenix/socraticphoenix.github.io/index.md

 ---

-The repositories in my [PlutoPowered](https://github.com/PlutoPowered) are my different projects revolving around game design.
+The repositories in my [PlutoPowered](https://github.com/PlutoPowered) organization are my different projects revolving around game design.
 It is currently empty.

 ---